 NDIS Aged Care Data Management System

-The complexity of client and participant monitoring and management increasingly necessitate sharing data is to improve outcomes of management decisions.
-Such “distributed decision- making,” in which coordinated monitoring and decision- making responsibilities are shared among many staff members, often involves collecting, analysing, and storing monitoring data.
-Participating in such programs need practical solutions for maintaining long-term data sets and obtaining timely decision support.
+The complexity of client and participant monitoring and management increasingly necessitates sharing data to improve the outcomes of management decisions.
+Such “distributed decision-making,” in which coordinated monitoring and decision-making responsibilities are shared among many staff members, often involves collecting, analysing, and storing monitoring data.
+Participating in such programs needs practical solutions for maintaining long-term data sets and obtaining timely decision support.

 In developing this system, we prioritised ease of database maintenance and accessibility of stored data over the long term.
 The system facilitates online data entry and centralisation, rapid data analysis, and dissemination of results including situation-specific management action recommendations.

 Flowlogic our sophisticated Cloud Solution that will help you improve outcomes, operate efficiently and meet the expectations of today’s clients.
 Flowlogic our data management solution is hosted on an Amazon ECS cluster, where a default cluster is created for you and can also serve as a hub for communication and document sharing.
 An online database that performs analysis and archiving.
 We use FlowLogic for the NDIS data management system’s relational database.

 Schematic of the NDIS and Aged Care data management system for client and participant resource monitoring and management.
 The coordinator administers the online database, team leaders perform management actions, collect monitoring data, and enter their data into an online database.
 The Flowlogic database imports data from any API-compatible online database performs archiving and analyses and generates results that are displayed on the dashboard.
 Workers retrieve results and use them to inform subsequent management actions.